Home History Geography Polity Question Grammar

 • with

-Explanation: The adjective deaf takes the preposition to when it means ignoring, not willing to listen, or indifferent.
-Structure: deaf to + noun/pronoun
+Explanation: The adjective familiar takes the preposition with when it means having knowledge of or being well-acquainted with something.
+Structure: familiar with + noun/pronoun

 Correct: 0/10